0x5chn0uf/SmartWalletFX/docs/accessibility.md

 # Accessibility Standards & Guidelines

-This document outlines the accessibility standards, tools, and development workflow for the trading bot application.
+This document outlines the accessibility standards, tools, and development workflow for the SmartWalletFX platform.

 ## WCAG Compliance Standards